White collar crime LAWYER in San Diego and Vista

-While fraud can be committed in many ways, but many forms of fraud are formally charged as mail, wire or securities fraud.
+While fraud can be committed in a number ways, many forms of fraud are formally charged as mail, wire or securities fraud.
 A large percentage of these prosecutions are for insurance fraud.
 Any material lie or misrepresentation on an insurance claim is a felony.
 The insurance companies have investigators who compile the evidence and then turn it over to the District Attorney.
 Unfortunately, even withdrawing a false insurance claim won’t prevent criminal prosecution.
 In fact, the D.A. gets funding from insurance companies to prosecute these cases.

 Fraud charges are often filed along with other charges including forgery, theft, conspiracy, money laundering or embezzlement.
 Most of these charges can be filed as either a felony or misdemeanor depending on the amount of money or property gained in the crime, whether or not the suspect has a previous conviction on his or her record, and other specifics of the crime.

-Computer Crime Charges
+Computer Crime Charges in California